What is Autism?

 What causes Autism?

-Nobody knows what causes autism.
-Some scientists believe there is a biological cause that affects the working of the brain, but this has not been proven.
-It is possible there are many factors that could interact with one another which could cause different characteristics in each individual with autism.
+Scientists believe there are often genetic or biological factors that affect the working of the brain.
+It is possible there are many factors that could interact with one another, which could cause different characteristics in each individual with autism.
 Parents do not cause autism.
-No factors in a child’s experiences or in parenting styles are responsible for autism.
+No factors in a child’s experiences or in parenting styles create autism.

 WHAT ARE THE CHARACTERISTICS OF AUTISM?